bobbbay/salo/README.md

 ## Other executables
 If you check out `bin/`, you'll see a few scripts.
 Generally, you'll be looking for `semcos-stable` or `semcos`, but here is the documentation for all scripts:

+#### `semcos-featureful`

+The experimental (and theoretically not-working) script that has more "features" - also known as customizablity.
+Do not confuse this with the resulting system - the resulting system will be the same as `semcos`.
+See [Extra](#extra) for more details.

 ## Extra
 <!-- TODO: better title -->